morse-simulator/morse/doc/morse/multinode.rst

                                     "nodeB": [dala2.name],
                                 })

-The parameters to the `configure_node` method are the following:
+The parameters to the `configure_multinode` method are the following:
   - **protocol**: currently limited to two options: 'socket' or 'hla' (see list of protocols below)
   - **server_address**: (optional) IP address where the synchronisation server is running.
 The default value is 'localhost'
   - **server_port**: (optional) used for the socket protocol.
 It should always be 65000